vEnhance/1802/src/cross.typ

 However in practice, when we use the cross product, we'll often _only use one piece of information_.
-(It's not until @sec-flux that we really start using both parts at once.)
+(It's not until @ch-flux that we really start using both parts at once.)

 Hence the following two recipes below.